dmccreary/graph-data-modeling-course/docs/glossary.md

 #### Graph Sampling

-**Graph Sampling** involves selecting a representative subset of a graph for analysis or visualization.
+Selecting a representative subset of a graph for analysis or visualization.

 **Example:** We can sample a large social network graph to focus on the most active users and their connections.